Newsletter on Survey Data Harmonization in the Social Sciences

 We pay special attention to the methodology of survey data harmonization.
 We intend for this newsletter to contribute to the development of international research and standards on methodological issues such as data comparability, data quality, proper data documentation, and data storage and access, as well as analytic procedures that can contend with the demands of harmonized data.

 This newsletter is a production of Cross-national Studies: Interdisciplinary Research and Training program, of The Ohio State University (OSU) and the Polish Academy of Sciences (PAN).
-The catalyst for the newsletter is our ongoing project, “Democratic Values and Protest Behavior: Data Harmonization, Measurement Comparability, and Multi-Level Modeling” (hereafter, Harmonization Project).
-It is financed by the Polish National Science Centre in the framework of the Harmonia grant competition (2012/06/M/HS6/00322).
+The catalyst for the newsletter was a cross-national survey data harmonization project financed by the Polish National Science Centre in the framework of the Harmonia grant competition (2012/06/M/HS6/00322).
 This newsletter is now funded by the US National Science Foundation (NSF) under the project, “Survey Data Recycling: New Analytic Framework, Integrated Database, and Tools for Cross-national Social, Behavioral and Economic Research” (SDR project – PTE Federal award 1738502).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
 The SDR project is a joint project of OSU and PAN.

 Cross-national Studies: Interdisciplinary Research and Training Program

 USA: 169 Townshend Hall, 1885 Neil Avenue Mall, Columbus, Ohio, 43210

 What is GDPR and does it apply to the Harmonization Newsletter?